jevakallio/vscode-live-frame/README.md

 ### So is this exactly like a regular Chrome environment?

 Not really.
-It's an embedded Electron webview, and I'm sure there are many minor differences to a full browser.
+It's an embedded Electron webview with [known limitations](#known-limitations), and I'm sure many other minor differences to a full browser.

 Use at your own peril during development, not for acceptance testing!

-### What if my website doesn't work in an iframe?

-**If your website prevents itself being loaded in an iframe e.g. via `X-Frame-Options` or `Content-Security-Policy`, it won't work inside Live Frame.**

-In that case, try [VSCode Browser Preview](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview) instead.

 ## Release Notes

+### 0.1.1

+Add workaround for keyboard binding issue.

 ### 0.1.0